 Clonidine Tablets Dosage and Administration

-The dose of clonidine hydrochloride tablets must be adjusted according to the patient's individual blood pressure response.
+The dose of clonidine hydrochloride USP must be adjusted according to the patient's individual blood pressure response.
 The following is a general guide to its administration.

 0.1 mg tablet twice daily (morning and bedtime).
 Elderly patients may benefit from a lower initial dose.